aleixcanalda/miniwalk/README.md

 ## Pre-requisites

+### Dependencies
+* python>=3.10
+* nucmer>=4 - for running **ins2dup** module (see Workflow)
+Other dependencies should be installed during miniwalk installation (see Installation).

 This tool complements the minigraph output, therefore it is necessary to obtain a vcf file using minigraph.
 Moreover, you will need to have ![k8](https://github.com/attractivechaos/k8) installed in your environment.

+*IMPORTANT NOTE*: if your assemblies are highly fragmented, make sure to modify the -l and -d flags when mapping to minigraph, otherwise minigraph will not be able to map your assembly with its default parameters.
+For mapping to the Mtb-PRG, the flags -l 10000 and -d 5000 should work.

 This can be achieved using the following commands: